AlexandrosBB/Niche/README.md

 dataset includes 19 variables but deal mostly with characterizing temperature and precipitation patterns.
-As a result, we might expect that many of these variables will be highly correlated with one another, and would want to consider using feature extraction to distill this variation to fewer dimensions.
+As a result, we might expect that many of these variables will be highly correlated with one another, and would want to consider using feature extraction to distill the variation to fewer dimensions.

 Indeed what I have chosen to do here is perform principal components